-During lunch at Honey & Co. a few weeks ago, I tried a Chocolate Krantz Cake for the first time.
-It’s a yeast bread filled with chocolate sauce, pecans and sugar and rolled in a braid shape.
+During lunch at Honey & Co in Fitzrovia a few weeks ago, I tried a Chocolate Krantz Cake for the first time.
+Babka is a beautiful and delicious yeasted bread filled with chocolate sauce, pecans and sugar and rolled in a braid shape.

 I didn’t know what the cake was called, as I ordered it by pointing my finger to it on the dessert counter.
 But I liked it so much, I had to find a recipe and make it myself!

 Initially I thought it was babka, a brioche-like cake traditionally made in Eastern Europe for Easter Sunday; it was also similar in taste to the Putizza cake, typical of my mum’s city of Trieste.
 But what I was looking for was the Chocolate Krantz Cake, with its distinctive twist design.

 My friend Sylvia found this recipe in Jerusalem cookbook, by Yotam Ottolenghi and Sami Tamimi, and sent it to me.
 I am a big fan of Ottolenghi’s recipes such as sweet potato pancakes, shakshuka, chicken with zaatar and sumac and Cretan dakos.

 In return for Sylvia’s favour, I made the cake for Easter Monday lunch and invited her and her husband to try it.
 Sylvia declared that my cake was better than the one at Honey & Co., which was a great compliment to receive.

 Emma of Poires au Chocolat blogged about the same recipe last October, but I somehow missed her post at the time.
 A good tip she gives, is to halve the ingredients to make one loaf only.
 I followed the Ottolenghi doses and ended up with three loaves (the third one made with the leftover dough, that I cut off from the edges of the first two logs).